 Don’t use too many typefaces.

-A good approach to any design is to limit yourself to two typefaces.
+One of the most important book cover design tips is to limit yourself to two typefaces.
 Some book covers may require a third; others can shine with just one.
-Very rarely will four typefaces produce anything but confusion.
-This cover’s composition is strong—the eye is drawn to the center of the hero image—but my god, those fonts.
-Look at them all, competing for attention, obliterating any hope for visual cohesion.
-The title’s mix of gothic and transitional serif makes it difficult to read and robs it of any identity, like a minivan with spinner rims.
+This cover’s composition is strong—the eye is drawn to the center of the hero image—but the fonts are out of control and cheapen the whole look and make it seem less professional.

 Don’t overload your cover with ideas.